-We expect all students to complete a minimum of one piece of English homework per week, along with regular reading of the Literature texts.
+We expect all students to complete a minimum of two pieces of English homework per week, along with regular re-reading of the Literature texts.
 It is essential that parents encourage reading at home as the new GCSE examinations require a reading age of 14 years and 6 months to fully comprehend the texts.
 You can support your child by:

-- Figure 3.
-Giving them access to online support materials such as Edmodo (if the child's class is signed up to an Edmodo group) and encouraging them to use this on a weekly basis; - ➤ Helping them to read non-fiction on a daily basis there are free newspapers and magazines online (such as www.theday.co.uk) which cater for a range of interests and reading abilities; - Reading their Literature texts with them and discussing them.
+- Giving them access to online support materials such as GCSE Pod and Show My Homework, and encouraging them to use this on a weekly basis; - Helping them to read non-fiction on a daily basis there are free newspapers and magazines online (such as www.theday.co.uk) that cater for a range of interests and reading abilities; - > Reading their Literature texts with them and discussing them; - > Encouraging students to organise notes and revision materials into an easily digestible format; - Supporting your child to attend after school or lunchtime revision sessions regularly; - > Ensuring that your child has a quiet space to work and revise.

-Mathematics GCSE

-Examination Board: AQA

-Specification: GCSE Mathematics 100% examination (three papers - 33.3% each)
+Mathematics GCSEExamination Board:AQASpecification:GCSE Mathematics 100% examination (three papers - 33.3% each)

 This specification commenced in September 2015.
 The grades for the subject are 9-1 with grade 9 being the highest.
-Grade 9 will only be awarded to the top 2.5% nationally.